By Dr. Salina Suy

 This is the basic structure of an implant.

 Dental implants are an innovation in dentistry, allowing us to provide services that were not available to patients in the past.
+There are also lawyers for dentist offices that one can consult in case they have a problem.

 Dental implants can be used in so many ways as well.
 Implants can be used to anchor different types of prosthetics for our patients.